github/docs/content/rest/overview/resources-in-the-rest-api.md

 resources.
 These are meant to provide explicit URLs so that proper API clients don't need to construct URLs on their own.
 It is highly recommended that API clients use these.
 Doing so will make future upgrades of the API easier for developers.
-All URLs are expected to be proper [RFC 6570][rfc] URI templates.
+All URLs are expected to be proper [RFC 6570](https://datatracker.ietf.org/doc/html/rfc6570) URI templates.

-You can then expand these templates using something like the [uri_template][uri]
+You can then expand these templates using something like the [uri_template](https://github.com/hannesg/uri_template)
 gem:

     >> tmpl = URITemplate.new('/notifications{?since,all,participating}')